knowit/snappysense/aws/SETUP.md

 ## Setting up the database tables

+In the following, note that your AWS credentials must be for the correct account, see description in the later section about `dbop` for more.

 ### The data model and the tables

 There are five database tables.
 Their fields and keys are defined in